yinwang0/pysonar2/README.md

 PySonar2 is a semantic indexer library for Python, designed for batch processing of large code bases.

-To create high accuracy and quality index of Python, which is very dynamic language, PySonar2 performs interprocedural analysis to infer types of variables, parameters and functions.
-Because of this, PySonar2 generally produces better index than Python IDEs like PyCharm, while at the same time sacrificing real-time indexing abilities of IDEs.
+Because Python is a highly dynamic language, to create index of high accuracy and quality, PySonar2 performs interprocedural analysis to infer types.
+Because of this, PySonar2 generally produces better index than Python IDEs, while at the same time sacrificing real-time indexing capabilities of IDEs.

+Notice the term "type inference" here is descriptive rather than prescriptive, meaning the inferred types describe how the code is actually used, but does not prescribe how they must be used.
+So the way type inference works here is different from the Hindley-Milner type system.

 PySonar2 has been the underlying indexing engine for several large-scale code navigation services, such as Google's internal Code Search, sourcegraph.com and insight.io (now part of